Antique Bakery: Anime

 In March 2008, Nippon Animation and Shirogumi announced that they would produce an anime adaptation of Antique Bakery, which aired on Fuji TV's Noitamina programming block from July to September of that year.
 The series' primary production staff included Yoshiaki Okumura as series director and Natsuko Takahashi as scriptwriter; the cakes and pastries depicted in the series were designed by pastry chef Toshihiko Yoroizuka.
 The series' theme song "Life Goes On (Chemistry song)|Life Goes On" was written and performed by the band Chemistry.
-In North America, the series was licensed by Nozomi Entertainment, which released Antique Bakery on DVD on April 5, 2011.
+In North America, the series was formerly licensed by Nozomi Entertainment, which released Antique Bakery on DVD on April 5, 2011.

+On July 31, 2026, AnimEigo announced at Otakon they had rescued the anime series for a North American Blu-ray release in 2027.